-Schools that are interested in AACSB Accreditation must be a member of AACSB International before applying to pursue accreditation.
-Schools should familiarize their faculty and administration with the AACSB accreditation eligibility criteria and standards along with the initial accreditation process.
-Taking the time to understand the accreditation process and standards before submitting an eligibility application provides a greater understanding of what is needed, which is typically reflected in a school’s application.
+Schools that are interested in AACSB accreditation must be a member of AACSB’s Business Education Alliance before applying to pursue accreditation.
+Schools should familiarize their faculty and administration with the AACSB accreditation guiding principles and standards along with the initial accreditation process.
+Taking the time to understand the accreditation process and standards before submitting an eligibility application provides a greater understanding of AACSB accreditation, which is typically reflected in a school’s application.

 After determining scope of accreditation, a school may begin the first stage in the accreditation process by completing the eligibility application.
-The eligibility application process involves a review of a school in order to determine if it meets the eligibility criteria to pursue AACSB accreditation.
-A school should review the eligibility application for business accreditation and examples of responses to eligibility criteria prior to submitting an application.
+The eligibility application process involves a review of a school in order to determine whether it meets the eligibility criteria for pursuing AACSB accreditation.
+A school should review the eligibility application for business accreditation prior to submitting an application.
 Eligibility applications are accepted at any time.

 Program exclusions may be requested at any time during the accreditation process by submitting an exclusion request form.

 1 The percentage of business content is calculated by dividing the maximum total number of business credits that can be taken in a degree (including electives) by the total number of credits required to earn the degree.
 For example, a 120-hour bachelor’s degree with 30 or more hours of business credits would normally be included in scope unless an exclusion request is granted by the appropriate AACSB committee